 Approximately 1.8% (421) of all properties in Clackmannanshire in 2011/12 were empty for over 6 months.
-There is a concentration in town centres, with over 1/4 of housing in Alloa town centre being long term vacant.
-Only a small proportion belong to the Council, at any one time, often for major refurbishment or adaptation.
+There is a concentration in town centres, with over 1/4 of housing in Alloa town centre being long term empty.
+Only a small proportion of Council owned properties are empty at any one time, often for major refurbishment or adaptation.

 It is important that owners are persuaded to bring these properties back into use.
-The council will reduce council tax discount on empty homes to encourage this.
+The Council will reduce council tax discount on empty homes to encourage this.
 This will also bring in income which will be used for affordable housing.